The-Ludwig/PANAMA/docs/introduction.md

 Weighting can be applied to different primaries, also, if they are known by the flux model.

 `add_weight` can also be applied to dataframes loaded in from hdf5 files produced with PANAMA.

-TODO: Better documentation of weighting (what is weighted, how, proton/neutrons, area...?)